official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 590. The information on Iraq available to the UK Government before the invasion provided a clear indication of the potential scale of the post‑conflict task.

-78

-The Report of the Iraq Inquiry591.
-It showed that, in order to achieve the UK’s desired end state, any post‑conflict administration would need to:
+591. It showed that, in order to achieve the UK’s desired end state, any post‑conflict administration would need to:

 •  restore infrastructure that had deteriorated significantly in the decade since